mvrzan/salesforce-data-cloud-ecommerce/README.md

 In the header of the page, there is a [settings/cog icon](#script-configuration) that opens a modal window.
 In there you can paste your Data Cloud tenant endpoint for the JavaScript file to be loaded onto the page.
 Once you click on **Save changes**, the Data Cloud JavaScript file will be fetched from the CDN and added into the `<script>` tag and added to the `window` object.
 This logic is executed by the [useScript](/src/components/hooks/useScript.ts) hook.

+Once you save your script URL, it will then be saved to your browser's local storage.
+On application load, the application will check the browser local storage for an existing script.
+This is done so you don't have to re-enter the script tag every time you open the application or refresh a page.

 **NOTE**: The purpose behind the settings option is to allow developers to easily install this application and add your Data Cloud tenant endpoint with ease.

 To track various events aforementioned previously, a custom react hook was created called [useSalesforceInteractions](/src/components/hooks/useSalesforceInteractions.ts) that returns an object with various event tracking functions.